sharetribe/flex-docs/src/docs/ftw-content/hosted-microcopy/index.md

 ---

-Starting from 2022-05, FTW template microcopy can be managed both in the built-in translation files and in Flex Console.
+Starting from 2022-05, FTW template microcopy can be managed both in the built-in microcopy files and in Flex Console.
 This article describes how the FTW template uses the hosted microcopy and merges it with the built-in microcopy

 _**Note:** If you want to implement this feature into your pre-v8.5